Neoglyphidodon melas: Distribution and habitat

-Life History
+Life history

 Mating

-Bowtie damselfish create unique pairings during mating, although the timing of such events has not been observed.
-Similar to other damselfish, female N. melas are oviparous meaning they lay eggs for external fertilization during reproduction.
+This species creates unique pairings during mating, although the timing of such events has not been observed.
 After forming a pair, the female bowtie damselfish lays her eggs, adhering them with a sticky substance to a flat reef surface such as a ledge, rock or a shell.
-After external fertilization the female departs, and the male stays to defend his partners’ eggs from predation.
-During this time the male frequently aerates his eggs with his fins until hatching occurs, typically 3 to 7 days post fertilization.
-Bowtie damselfish are often spotted in pairs during this season, as parent fish bond.
+After this, the female departs, and the male stays to defend the eggs from predation.
+During this time, the male frequently aerates the eggs with his fins until hatching occurs, typically 3-7 days after fertilization.

-Larval Stage
+Larval stage

-The natural lifespan of wild Neoglyphidodon melas is currently unknown, although their captive lives range from 2 to 3 years.

-After their eggs hatch, larval bowtie damselfish spend time in a planktonic stage, during which they float in the water column, consuming other plankton while they grow.
-The duration of the planktonic larval stage in damselfishes may be determined by the structure of the fish’s otolith, and the development of morphologically different isolated populations.
+After hatching, the larval Neoglyphidodon melas spends time in a planktonic stage, during which it floats in the water column, consuming other plankton while they grow.
+The exact planktonic period of larval Neoglyphidodon melas is currently unknown.

-Across all damselfish the average planktonic stage may last from 0 to 37.4 days, although this number varies greatly across species.
+Lifespan

-The exact planktonic period of larval N. melas is currently unknown.
+The natural lifespan of wild Neoglyphidodon melas is currently unknown, although their captive lives range from 2-3 years.